mempoolco/aiodiskdb/README.md

 aiodiskdb is lightweight, fast, simple append only in-file database.

-the codebase is tailored for asyncio.
+To be used in the `asyncio` event loop.

-###Easy to use
+### Easy to use

+Awaitable API for writing and reading data.

 ```python
 import asyncio
 from aiodiskdb import AioDiskDB, ItemLocation